Gordon Griffin: Career

 cast over fifty plays, including The Importance of Being Earnest, Twelfth Night, As You Like It, Arms and the Man, Candida, Blithe Spirit, The Caretaker, Private Lives and The Circle, as well as the plays of LaBute and David Mamet.

 As a cabaret singer he has performed with his singing partner Francoise Geller in the UK and elsewhere.

 He has composed music and lyrics for productions such as The Circle, Educating Rita, When the Reaper Calls, Over the River, Through the Woods and April in Paris.

 His first film job, in Arabesque, required him to play a scene with Gregory Peck and Sophia Loren.

 On television he has been a presenter on Play School, he played Inky in two series of Chips' Comic for Channel 4 and he spoke the first line in the first episode of Byker Grove.

-Gordon has worked as a dialogue coach on Byker Grove and Kavanagh QC.
+Gordon has worked as a dialect coach on Byker Grove and Kavanagh QC.

 Through doing radio drama he realised that he could display great versatility with his voice alone, accessing a greater range of parts than would otherwise be possible.
 (For instance, in the late 1960s when well into his twenties he took over the part of Billy the eldest grandson in The Dales, formerly Mrs Dale's Diary.

 He 'got in on the ground floor' when audiobooks started to be recorded.
 For many years he has been a voiceover specialist and has recorded nearly a thousand audiobooks, mostly unabridged.
 The subjects have been as varied as Homer's Odyssey, Orwell's Nineteen Eighty-Four and novels by H. G. Wells and Jules Verne, as well as more modern writers like Hilary Mantel and Melvyn Bragg.
 Also many titles in the Golden Age of Murder series for the British Library, and non-fiction titles such as Elegy: The First Day on the Somme, and Breakfast is a Dangerous Meal by Terence Kealey, among many others.
 AudioFile Magazine wrote: "Griffin is not just a narrator, but an artist of the Spoken Word.
 He is in the top five of the most borrowed audiobook narrators in the world."
 In 2015-2016 his 2015 reading of Kate Ellis 's The Death Season was the sixth most borrowed adult audiobook from UK public libraries, as reported by the Public Lending Right office.

 His more unusual audio recordings include having been the courteous voice advising alighting passengers to "Mind the gap, please" on the London Underground.

 In 2017, Gordon was appointed MBE in the Queen's Birthday Honours List "For services to People with Sight Impairment".